bobrocke/My-Blog-Hugo/content/post/2025-03-14-moving-from-wordpress.md

 }
 ```

 Coding for portability includes what goes in the YAML front matter.
 For example, some static site generators use an excerpt marker in the text (`<!--more-->`) and others expect the excerpt to be in the `description:` or `summary` in the front matter.
-So articles I'm writing now use both; the `<!--more-->` will just be ignored by generators not using it.
-I may end up just using the front matter because that might actually be the 'standard'.
+So articles I'm writing now use both the `summary` and `<!--more-->`; the comment will just be ignored by generators not using it.
+I may end up just using the front matter for excerpts because that might actually be the 'standard'.

 So far Hugo is working out pretty well.
 The learning curve is a little steep for me, not knowing Go, and Hugo's documentation doesn't help -- it's broken into so many little pieces that finding what you want is better done with a web search.
 But most of the available themes are well maintained and several of them are very nice.
 Right now I'm working with Roadster which is a fork of Mainroad because that author no longer maintains it.
 Hugo is updated frequently can break themes, so maintenance is important.